St. Stephen's Crown — Holy Crown of Hungary

 Prepare Your Documents

 Bring your completed documents, your government-issued ID, and exact cash or a check.
-Documents should not be signed in advance — you'll sign in Sylvia's presence.
+Documents should not be signed in advance — you will sign in the Consul's presence.

 03